mhenson20/plant-microbe-fire-effects-LLP/README.md

 # plant-microbe-fire-effects-LLP
-Code and files for our work on the impacts of fire regimes on plants and soil microbes
+Code and files for our work on the impacts of fire regimes on plants and soil microbes.

 This repository contains processed data, metadata, and R scripts associated with the manuscript examining the effects of prescribed fire frequency on plant, fungal, and bacterial communities in longleaf pine ecosystems.